A Hub for Responding to Common Misrepresentations of the Traditional Protestant Interpretation

 Full study: Why Historicism Declined — and Why It Should Be Recovered

-Brief answer: Historicism focuses heavily on Europe because Daniel and Revelation trace the prophetic beast-line through Babylon, Medo-Persia, Greece, and Rome.
+Brief answer: Historicism focuses heavily on Europe and the Roman world because Daniel and Revelation trace the prophetic beast-line through Babylon, Medo-Persia, Greece, and Rome.
 That is not arbitrary Eurocentrism.
 It follows the empires Scripture itself identifies.

 This does not mean God’s work outside Europe is unimportant.
 It does not mean the global Church is irrelevant.
-It means the prophetic sequence under discussion follows the line of imperial powers that directly shaped the biblical world and the visible Church’s long historical conflict.
+It means the prophetic sequence under discussion follows the line of imperial powers that directly shaped the biblical world, ruled over Israel, opposed Christ and His people, and formed the historical setting in which the visible Church’s long conflict unfolded.
 Rome is central because Daniel’s fourth kingdom is Rome.

 Brief answer: Revelation truly spoke to the seven churches of Asia.
 It warned them, comforted them, corrected them, and called them to perseverance.
 But original relevance does not require exhaustive first-century fulfillment.